veronicachelu/veronicachelu.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - reinforcement learning, deep learning
-  - policy optimization, continuous control
+  - policy optimization
   - online learning, lifelong learning
-  - plasticity
-  - psychedelic research, neuroscience
+  - (neuro)plasticity, psychedelic research, neuroscience
   - causality

 # Education to show in About widget